OctopusDeploy/docs/docs/deploying-applications/windows-services.md

 - Using Managed Service Accounts (MSA)

-When deploying, `sc.exe`Â is used to create a Windows Service using the configured settings.
+When deploying, `sc.exe` is used to create a Windows Service using the configured settings.
 If the service already exists, it will be stopped, re-configured, and re-started.

-To deploy a Windows Service, add aÂ *Deploy a Windows Service*Â step.Â For information about adding a step to the deployment process, see theÂ [add step](http://docs.octopusdeploy.com/display/OD/Add+step)Â section.
+To deploy a Windows Service, add a *Deploy a Windows Service* step.
+For information about adding a step to the deployment process, see the [add step](http://docs.octopusdeploy.com/display/OD/Add+step) section.

 ![](/docs/images/5671696/5865909.png)